winashr/winashr/README.md

 ---

 ### 🛠️ Projects & Contributions
-🚧 **Work in Progress...** Stay tuned for upcoming pentesting tools and security projects!
+🚧 **Work in Progress...** Stay tuned for upcoming pentesting tools, security projects and a lot of projects !

 ---